An important way to prevent spam and phishing is being able to prove that an email was sent by the address claiming to have sent.

 DKIM (DomainKeys Identified Mail) lets a sender crytographically sign the email, to prove that certain parts of the message haven't been tampered with.

-DKIM-signed mail still breaks under some forwarding clients, and definitely breaks with mailing lists, which are prone to adding their own footer, as well as adding [list-id] tags to the message subject.
+DKIM-signed mail still can break under some forwarding clients or mailing lists, which are prone to adding their own footer and/or [list-id]

 DMARC